NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 height (number of scan lines, the second value in ``--image-size``) to ensure that the horizontal and vertical ground sample distances are very similar.

-In this mode the row coordinate of the optical center (the second value in ``--optical-center``) will be ignored and will be treated as set to 0.
+In this mode, the row coordinate of the optical center (the second value in ``--optical-center``) will be ignored and will be treated as set to 0.
 Hence, we assume that the ray from the camera center that is perpendicular to the sensor plane intersects the single-row sensor array.